 Several companies have announced plans to move to Malta in the event of no-deal Brexit, and some have already taken notable steps.

 - 888 has already obtained a gambling license from Malta and established a server farm in Ireland.

 - William Hill (WMH) relocated its international operation from Gibraltar to Malta after having acquired Mr Green.
 The WHM UK digital operations are still in Gibraltar, giving them access to the UK market even after a no-deal Brexit.

-- Flutter Entertainment (FLTR), formerlu Paddy Power Betfair, moved operations from Gibraltar to Malta in 2017 and no longer holds a Gibraltar gambling license.
-With plenty of workers in both London and Dublin, FLTR benefits from the aggreement between the Irish and UK governments that give British and Irish citizens the right to move freely and reside in either country under Common Travel Area (CTA) rules.
-Issues could however arise for Flutter’s centres in Portugal and Romania.
+- Flutter Entertainment (FLTR), formerly Paddy Power Betfair, moved operations from Gibraltar to Malta in 2017 and no longer holds a Gibraltar gambling license.
+With plenty of workers in both London and Dublin, FLTR benefits from the agreement between the Irish and UK governments that give British and Irish citizens the right to move freely and reside in either country under Common Travel Area (CTA) rules.
+Issues could, however, arise for Flutter’s centres in Portugal and Romania.